Products related to Buddha Amitabha

 Explaining Buddhist Deity Shristhikantha Avalokiteshvara

-Shristhikantha is a meditational form of Avalokiteshvara.
-Avalokiteshvara is a originally arose from the tradition of , and later as a tutelary deity of the tradition.
+Shristhikantha is a meditational form of the Avalokiteshvara.
+Avalokiteshvara is a bodhisattva originally arose from the tradition of , and later as a tutelary deity of the tradition.
 Life of Shristhikantha Avalokiteshvara In this section, we are going to learn about the life of Shristhikantha Avalokiteshvara, after that, the short of Shristhikantha Avalokiteshvara itself.
 Shristhikantha Avalokiteshvara is the bodhisattva of surrounded by fifteen emanated from his .
 Shristhikantha Avalokiteshvara .

 Fierce Buddhist Deity – Black Hayagriva